markoristicc/20-20-replacement/README.md

 * size of the photos should be the same, (how to get image proportions?)
 * name of photos affects their import (unless you can find a way to circumvent it)
 * output is (delta_x, delta_y)
+* you're displaying 2 images at the same time.
+So when you load the application and are displaying the images, you have to be aware of the spacing between them and how that spacing could change, depending on the image size.
+This affects your mouse click calculations, (i.e. when calculating point(x,y) = click(x,y) - spacing(x,y), the amount of your spacing varies)